simonsdave/yar/README.md

 cd; git clone https://github.com/simonsdave/yar.git
 ~~~~~

-* start the App Server with the following in a new terminal window - by default the app
+* start the App Service with the following in a new terminal window - by default the App
-server listens on 127:0.0.1:8080 - this app server is only for
+Service listens on 127:0.0.1:8080 - this App Service is only for
 testing/development - you wouldn't use this in a production deployment:

 ~~~~~
-cd; cd yar; source bin/cfg4dev; app_server --log=info
+cd; cd yar; source bin/cfg4dev; app_service --log=info
 ~~~~~

 * start the Key Store - if [CouchDB](http://couchdb.apache.org/)